Mohammed-Ryiad-Eiadeh/Resource-Allocation-via-Attack-Graph-with-Incorporating-the-Asset-Losses/README.md

 [13] S. Jauhar, B. Chen, W. G. Temple, X. Dong, Z. Kalbarczyk, W. H. Sanders, and D. M. Nicol.
 2015.
 Model-based cybersecurity assessment with nescor smart grid failure scenarios.
 In Dependable Computing (PRDC), 2015 IEEE 21st Pacific Rim International Symposium on.
 IEEE, 319–324.

 [14] G. Modelo-Howard, S. Bagchi, and G. Lebanon.
 2008.
 Determining placement of intrusion detectors for a distributed application through bayesian network modeling.
 In International Workshop on Recent Advances in Intrusion Detection.
 Springer, 271–290.

+# Contact With Authors

+Send email to the following authors for any question about this work, and it is our pleasure to ansawer your question.

+Mohammad Aleiadeh, mraleiad@iu.edu or maleiade@purdue.edu

+dr. Mustafa Abdallah, mabdall@iu.edu or abdalla0@purdue.edu

+Note: Authors are arranged alphabetically.